shoutrain/ComEgg/PluginExample/README.md

-A blog system based on SCS.
+A blog system plugin for SCS.

-MySQL 5.1
+MySQL 5.1 or above.